dymodi/dymodi.github.io/index.md

 My research interests lie at the intersection of **cyber-physical systems (CPS)**, **mobile computing**, and **machine learning**.
 I am interested in combining wireless sensing and machine learning on mobile devices in CPS and cyber-human systems (CHS) like *location-based services*, *urban delivery,* and *smart cities*.
 Some of the future projects will study how to integrate AI models like LLM into the systems.

-<span style="color:Navy">I am looking for self-motivated Ph.D. students starting in Fall 26.
+<span style="color:Navy">I am looking for self-motivated students, in terms of PhD(TA/RA), Research Intern, and Visiting Students.
 Experience in mobile computing and machine learning is preferred.
-If you are interested, please send your CV, Statement-of-Purpose, and transcripts to yi.ding *at* utdallas *dot* edu</span>.
+If you are interested, please send your CV and transcripts to yi.ding *at* utdallas *dot* edu</span>.

 Please find my CV [here](https://yi-ding.me/assets/files/CV_Yi.pdf).

 **Recent News**